HOW MANY LEVELS OF SPANISH ARE THERE?

 ONLINE SPANISH TESTS

 I have taken several online Spanish tests, and below is a list of some of the best I have found.
 Some of them will give you a test result according to the CEFR scale.
-Also, I cannot vouch for any of these sites, so proceed at your own risk.
+Also, I cannot vouch for the data security of any of these sites, so proceed at your own risk.

 - Instituto Cervantes, http://ave.cervantes.es/prueba_nivel/registro/test_de_clasificacion.php?origen=WebDELE